-Why Card Monopolies Are Failing B2B Businesses
+Why Card Monopolies are Failing B2B Businesses

 If the companies choose to pass on the fee, the consumer will face higher costs.
 If businesses decide to absorb it, their profit margin will be seriously diminished.
-If there's no simple solution for merchants or clients, who's to win for these increases?
+If there's no simple solution for merchants or clients, who's to win these increases?
 Banks and card monopolies.

-The lack of regulations on the matter leaves B2B businesses in a vulnerable position since their transaction volumes turn them into one of the most affected by interchange fees.
-In retail alone, companies pay more than $100 billion to these card networks just to accept electronic payments.
+The lack of regulations makes B2B companies vulnerable since their transaction volume makes them one of the most affected by interchange fees.
+In retail alone, companies pay more than $100 billion to these card networks to accept electronic payments.
 But the problem lies deeper in the banking infrastructure and credit card companies' outdated processes.

-Join us in #rebooting commercial finance
+Join us in rebooting commercial finance

 Over 200,000 businesses in the US are now transacting using the Paystand Bank Network and saving millions in fees and process optimization.
 If you want to know how our products can help you streamline resources and create a better revenue strategy, request a demo with one of our payment experts today.